Table of Contents

 - Don’t get this confused with Foxconn Technology (a specialized subsidiary of Foxconn), which also trades on the TWSE.

-- So make sure you are clear with the broker that you only want to buy 2317 TT.
+- Make sure you are clear with the broker that you want to buy only 2317 TT.

 - Check with your broker regarding commissions on this trade.
 Some brokers will charge more for purchasing non-U.S.-listed shares versus their standard fees on U.S. stocks.